Welcome to the British Society of Criminology

 If you are interested in becoming a member, you can apply from the Membership page.
 Membership includes a personal subscription to the Society’s official journal Criminology & Criminal Justice and, for most categories of membership, subscription to The British Journal of Criminology.

-Invitation to host a funded-seminar
+Regional events and Invitation to host a funded-seminar

 From 2014 onwards, the North West Branch of the British Society of Criminology has funded a series of seminars held at any North West university.
 Applications are now welcome for the 2017-2018 academic year.
 Funding of up to £330 is available per event and a maximum of three events will take place during the year.